 2 packages of “Albert” biscuit or any kind of sweet biscuit

 Mix 100 ml milk with the egg yolks, sugar, cocoa powder and flour using a whisk.
 Bring to boil the rest of the milk with the vanilla bean and chocolate.
-(If you use vanilla sugar, add it when the chocolate cream has already thickened and you removed it from the heat) When chocolate is completely melted, add to the egg-milk mixture while stirring continuously then put it back to the stove.
+(If you use vanilla sugar, add it when the chocolate cream has already thickened and you removed it from the heat) When chocolate is completely melted, add coffee and pour it to the egg-milk mixture while stirring continuously then put it back to the stove.
 Cook it at low heat while stirring continuously until it thickens.
 Add vanilla sugar (if using) and let it cool a bit, but not completely, because if you cool it down completely, you get a different colour and consistency. ( I tried it) Beat butter until gets fluffy.
 Slowly add the chocolate cream and beat until it is really foamy and soft.
 Line a saddle of venison cake tin (or any other long-shaped cake tin) with a piece of plastic foil.
 Spread the chocolate cream on the biscuit and stick them together.
 Cover with the plastic foil and put it to cool place for a day to get soft.
 Slice diagonally when serving.